-When trying to conceive #1 (and only) I did some tin hat thinking.
-I define tin hat thinking as when you do something which you can see might be worth a try even though the hard scientific backing isn’t necessarily there.
+Tin hat thinking is when you do something which you can see might be worth a try even though the hard scientific backing isn’t necessarily there.
 Things that can’t hurt to try and there seems to be loads of qualitative evidence on the internet though the quantitative evidence seems a bit lacking.
 You know the general sort of things – eating organic, not wearing perfume or cosmetics and perhaps eliminating dairy.
 They might be things that your naturopath prescribes, but what your fertility specialist doctor might say makes no difference.
-I realise this sounds quite dismissive to naturopaths and it is really not meant to.
+I realize this sounds quite dismissive to naturopaths and it is really not meant to.
 The more and more I research into fertility treatments the more and more I can see that sometimes some of the answers are in the way we live our lives rather than being solely dependent on how many units of Gonal F we are injecting into our stomach.

 For me, eating a gluten free diet was one of those tin hat thinking moments.
 After several failed cycles I felt the need to attempt to take some control back and try something different.
 So amongst a couple of other things I tried eating gluten free diet starting from cycle day one.
 I did happen to get a BFP on the cycle I went gluten free, though I was also on some additional medication which also would have made an impact.
 Saying that though, I also know of others who have also experienced a BFP when eating gluten free (and there is that qualitative evidence again).
 But was it just coincidence and would it have been ‘our time’ regardless?
 Who knows.
 For a significant number of people though, particularly those with unexplained infertility, eating a gluten free diet may be much more than tin hat thinking and might just well be the real underlying cause of their infertility.